luser-dr00g/pcomb/README.md

 the types are hidden pointers. `object`, `list`, `parser`, etc. are all pointers to a `union object` which has a specific `struct` inside depending on the specific subtype indicated by the `tag t`.
 The intent is to make C look simpler, like other dynamic languages with dynamically-typed variables.
+Using the power of the `typedef` to suppress extraneous detail and "abstract" away from too much low level information.
 So, treat all of these types as "references", using "*reference semantics*".

 There is encapsulation, but no information hiding beyond the effort to supply convenient functions for common tasks.
+For the most part, the objects look and behave like local variables.
+You create them with a constructor, which you'll want to do because otherwise the boilerplate looks so heinous.
+And then just discard them.
+No deallocation or destructor to call.
+It's only in places where something tricky needs to happen that any of these objects will have the arrow `->` operator applied to them to peek at the values in the union object.
+So, treat them like handles.
+It's a thing, with more stuff behind it.
+One important place where the "pointerness" of objects is significant is when creating loops in a parser graph using a `forward()` parser, discussed more below.
+Also in the treatment of suspensions which lazily manifest new content for an object by overwriting the `union object` data.

 The second unique landmark to mention is the use of the "McIllroy convention" for include guards.
 In this style, the guards are placed around the `#include` directive.